pachyderm/pachyderm/doc/getting_started/beginner_tutorial.rst

 .. code-block:: shell

   # If we list the repos, we can see that there is now data
   $ pachctl list-repo
   NAME                CREATED             SIZE
   images              5 minutes ago   57.27 KiB

   # We can view the commit we just created
   $ pachctl list-commit images
   REPO                ID                                 PARENT              STARTED            DURATION            SIZE images              7162f5301e494ec8820012576476326c   <none>              2 minutes ago      38 seconds          57.27 KiB
   # And view the file in that commit
   $ pachctl list-file images master
   NAME                TYPE                SIZE
   liberty.png         file                57.27 KiB
   ...

-Finally, we can view the file we just added to Pachyderm.
+We can view the file we just added to Pachyderm.
 Since this is an image, we can't just print it out in the terminal, but the following commands will let you view it easily.

 .. code-block:: shell

   # on OSX
   $ pachctl get-file images master liberty.png | open -f -a /Applications/Preview.app

   # on Linux
   $ pachctl get-file images master liberty.png | display
   ...

 Create a Pipeline
 ^^^^^^^^^^^^^^^^^